 The regulations, at 24 CFR 91.15(a)(1), state that "...each jurisdiction should submit its consolidated plan at least 45 days before the start of its program year."
-HUD has determined that it is not necessary to waive this provision in order to implement the procedures in this Notice for FY 2016 action plans.
-This provision does not prohibit a grantee from submitting a plan after that time.
+HUD has determined that it is not necessary to waive this provision in order to implement the procedures in this Notice for FY 2017 action plans.
+This provision does not prohibit a grantee from submitting a plan in the eCon Planning Suite after that time.
 It is not necessary for an affected grantee to request an exception to its normal action plan submission date under 24 CFR 91.15(a)(1), nor is it necessary for a field office to grant an exception to the action plan submission deadlines, under 24 CFR 91.20, in order to implement the procedures in this Notice.

 II.
-Special Submission Date for the HTF Program
+Submission Process for the HTF Program

-The Housing Trust Fund (HTF) is a new affordable housing production program to increase and preserve the supply of decent, safe, and sanitary affordable housing for extremely low-income and very low-income families.
+The Housing Trust Fund (HTF) is an affordable housing production program to increase and preserve the supply of decent, safe, and sanitary affordable housing for extremely low-income and very low-income families.
 HTF is a formula grant program for states.

-On January 30, 2015, HUD published an interim rule implementing HTF, codified at 24 CFR Part 93.
-The rule requires the state to include its HTF allocation plan in its annual action plan as described at 24 CFR 91.320(k)(5).
+The HTF rule at 24 CFR 93.100 requires each state to include its HTF allocation plan in its annual action plan as described at 24 CFR 91.320(k)(5).
 The HTF allocation plan describes the method for the distribution of funds, and establishes the application requirements and criteria for selecting applications.
 The rule also requires a local jurisdiction that receives a subgrant of HTF funds from the state to include a HTF allocation plan (24 CFR 91.220(l)(5)) in its annual action plan, but due to the timing of the publication of HTF allocations, the local jurisdiction may need to amend its annual action plan to include HTF.

-The timing of the HTF formula allocations is different from other CPD formula programs (CDBG, HOME, HOPWA, and ESG) because the source of funding is the mandatory assessments on Fannie Mae and Freddie Mac rather than Federal appropriations.
-The earliest HUD expects to publish the HTF formula allocations is April 2016 - well after the date that formula allocations for other CPD formula programs will be announced.
-A state may submit its consolidated plan/action plan for the other formula grant programs before the HTF formula allocations are published and then submit its HTF allocation plan as a substantial amendment to its annual action plan, after the HTF formula allocations are published.
+The timing of the HTF allocations is different from other CPD programs (CDBG, HOME, HOPWA, and ESG) because the source of funding is the mandatory assessments on Fannie Mae and Freddie Mac rather than Federal appropriations.
+The earliest HUD expects to publish the HTF allocations is April 2017.
+This will likely be well after the date that allocations for other CPD programs will be announced.
+A state may submit its consolidated plan/action plan for the other CPD programs before the HTF allocations are published and then submit its HTF allocation plan as a substantial amendment to its annual action plan, after the HTF allocations are published.

-The state or the entity designated by the state to be the HTF grantee may begin to develop its HTF allocation plan following its citizen participation process in accordance with its consolidated plan citizen participation plan before the publication of the HTF formula allocations.
-However, the state may not submit its HTF allocation plan before its HTF formula allocation has been published.
-HUD recommends the state use the \$3 million minimum HTF allocation as a baseline formula allocation estimate when conducting citizen participation.
+The state or the entity designated by the state to be the HTF grantee may begin to develop its HTF allocation plan following its citizen participation process in accordance with its consolidated plan citizen participation plan before the publication of the HTF allocations.
+However, the state may not submit its HTF allocation plan before its HTF allocation has been published.
+HUD recommends the state use its 2016 HTF allocation as a baseline allocation estimate when conducting citizen participation.